helderjbe/react-firebase-socialnetwork/README.md

 # TODO

+Use react-redux-firebase + redux-firestore?

 1 - Custom Password Reset landing page
 2 - 404 page
 3 - Add clearData (for users), when users delete an account.
+4 - Make the side menu for desktop
+5 - If user doesn't fill in the name, call it anonymous or something